tolera1ed01/SwiftStudy/README.md

 # SwiftStudy

-SwiftStudy is a flashcard app made for mobile.
+SwiftStudy is a flashcard revision app made for mobile.

+## Context

+I developed SwiftStudy as part of my computer science NEA project.
+My goal was to create a solution to paper flashcards that are inefficient and had no way of tracking progress long term.

 ## Features